influitive/patternity/README.md

 ## Publish & Release

+Strict semantic versioning:

+1. Any change that breaks an existing api should bump the Major version
+2. Any added functionality should change the minor version
+3. Patch versions are reserved for changes transparent to the end user

+**Do not break this convention.**

 #### Git convention
 ##Use git flow
 1. if you don't have it installed you can `brew install git-flow`